symfony/symfony-docs/book/controller.rst

 Besides the values of the routing placeholders, the controller also has access to the ``Request`` object.
-The framework injects the ``Request`` object in the controller if a variable is type hinted with `Symfony\Component\HttpFoundation\Request`::
+The framework injects the ``Request`` object in the controller if a variable is type-hinted with `Symfony\Component\HttpFoundation\Request`::

     use Symfony\Component\HttpFoundation\Request;